feroze/.dotfiles/workflow/vim/usage.md

 For latex, I have latexmk setup with vimtex

-just open file and type \tt to start automatic texing
+just open file and type \ll to start automatic texing

 use :A to switch to C/CPP header files